MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - distribution: a collection of edge locations given to CDN
 - web distribution vs. RTMP (for media streaming)
 - benefit: use AWS backbone network, instead of traversing internet
+- does NOT have the capability to route the traffic to the closest edge location via an Anycast static IP address
+  - Global Accelerator can
 - Restricted access
 	- CloudFront **signed URLs**: 1 file for 1 URLs
 	- CloudFront **signed cookie**: 1 cookie for multiple files